romshark/parseint/README.md

 Package `parseint` is a collection of efficient generic integer parsing functions for Go.
-Go's standard library provides [strconv.ParseInt](https://pkg.go.dev/strconv#ParseInt) and [strconv.ParseUint](https://pkg.go.dev/strconv#ParseUint) which are very useful general purpose implementations but they're not optimally efficient for common cases.
+Go's standard library provides [strconv.ParseInt](https://pkg.go.dev/strconv#ParseInt) and [strconv.ParseUint](https://pkg.go.dev/strconv#ParseUint) which are very useful general purpose implementations but they're not optimally efficient for common cases such as base10-64bit, hex-16bit, etc. On error `strconv.ParseInt` allocates, which makes it unnecessarily slow when dealing with invalid values and unsuitable for situations when dynamic memory allocation is unacceptable.

 ## Benchmark